dgraph-io/dgraph-docs/content/graphql/queries/and-or-not.md

 } ) { ... }
 ```

-Example: Posts that have "GraphQL" and "Dgraph" in the title.
+Example: _"Posts that have "GraphQL" and "Dgraph" in the title"_

 ```graphql
 queryPost(filter: {